willthames/tower-cli/docs/inventory_script.rst

 Inventory Script Subcommand
 ===========================

-The inventory script subcommand returns the output of dynamic inventory scripts in JSON format by default.
+The tower-cli inventory script subcommand returns information about an inventory in JSON format, consistent with Ansible standards for dynamic inventory.
 It can be invoked by either the primary key or another set of parameters that uniquely specifies the inventory.

 For example, if the inventory was named ``QA_machines`` and had an primary